 Flow Logs

 Amazon VPC Flow Logs capture information about the IP traffic going to and from network interfaces in the VPC.
-This feature helps in monitoring, troubleshooting, and analyzing network traffic.
+This feature helps in monitoring, troubleshooting, and analyzing network traffic patterns for potential security breaches or performance bottlenecks.

 Peering Connections